h4ck3rm1k3/db-docs/index.md

 ```

 Filling an array could be expensive if you're working with a lot of rows, if
-you need to optimize memory usage for big result sets looping over the result
+you're working with big result sets looping over one result at a time would
-set could be better, use `db.Result.Next()` to fetch one row at a time.
+perform better.
+Use `db.Result.Next()` to fetch one row at a time:

 ```go
 var birthday Birhday